saecki/zig-grep/paper/paper.typ

     }
 ```]

-The directory walking remains mostly the same apart from searching files adhoc, they were now sent through the message queue.
+The directory walking remains mostly the same apart from searching files ad hoc, they were now sent through the message queue.

 Since there are now multiple threads writing to `stdout` their output has to be synchronized so that lines from one file would not be interspersed with other ones.\
 There are two obvious solutions to this problem.
 One is to use a dynamically growing allocated buffer which stores the entire output of a searched file and then write the entire buffer in a synchronized way when the file is fully searched.
 This would avoid blocking other threads, but could cause the program to run out of memory if large portions of big files would match a search pattern.\